Jetsurf/jet-bot/README.md

 Requires a mysql backend, configured in discordbot.json.

-**OPTIONAL**: Have a webserver stood up to host images provided in directory db-files, if not desired, leave webdir and hostedURL blank, and the bot will disable the affected images.
+**OPTIONAL**: Have a https enabled (required) webserver local to the host running the bot stood up to host images provided in directory db-files.
+If not desired, leave web_dir and hosted_url blank, and the bot will disable the affected images.
- - The web_dir and hosted_url in the config needs to be set to the local directory the web-server hosts from and the URL of the webserver providing the files.
+ - The web_dir and hosted_url in the config needs to be set to the local root directory the web-server hosts from and the URL of the webserver providing the files.
 The production [URL](https://db-files.crmea.de) can be alternatively used in your config for hosted_url, but doing so will only break ACNH passport functionality.

 ## Configuration
 An example configuration file is given at discordbot.json.example.